ben-z-original/enstrect/README.md

 - by running ```python -m enstrect.datasets.utils.download``` (which places the segments correctly in the repo tree)
 - or from [Google Drive](https://drive.google.com/file/d/1QkyoZ1o9uKuxpLIlSZ-iA9jcba46oIwW/view?usp=sharing) (correct placement in repo tree required, see below).

-#### Mesh and Point Sampling
-Since points clouds for higher object resolutions – as required for cracks – become overly large, only the textured meshes are provided with the above download.
-The examples below automatically sample points from these meshes, which are then processed by ENSTRECT.
-If you need high-resolution point clouds corresponding to the best image resolution, run:
-- ```python -m enstrect.datasets.utils.sample_points``` for the Bridge B, test segment.
-- ```python -m enstrect.datasets.utils.sample_points --help``` for information about the right command line arguments.

 #### Custom Data
 To apply ENSTRECT to your own data, you will need to make sure that your mesh (or point cloud) lives in a reasonable metric space (the unit is meters).
 If not the manually set parameters for clustering and contraction will necessarily fail.